schitresh/computer_science/operating_system/2_system_structure.md

 - Services provided: scheduling, caching, spooling, device reservation, error handling
 - I/O Scheduling
   - Each device has a wait queue for requests
-  - When an application issues a blocking I/O system call, it's place in the queue of the device
+  - When an application issues a blocking I/O system call, it's placed in the queue of the device
   - I/O scheduler rearranges the order to improve the efficiency
 - Buffering
   - Memory area that stores data being transferred between devices or a device & an application